cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 *-profile_comparison=fullN, N is an integer value that can omitted.
 Full indicates that given two profiles, the alignment will be based on a library that includes every possible pair of sequences between the two profiles.
 If N is set, then the library will be restricted to the N most similar pairs of sequences between the two profiles, as judged from a measure made on a pairwise alignment of these two profiles.*

  - **-profile_mode**
-**Usage: -profile_mode=<cw_profile_profile, muscle_profile_profile, multi_channel>**
-*Default: -profile_mode=cw_profile_profile*
-*When -profile_comparison=profile, this flag selects a profile scoring function.*
+Common usage: **-profile_mode=<cw_profile_profile, muscle_profile_profile, multi_channel>** (*Default: -profile_mode=cw_profile_profile*). *When -profile_comparison=profile, this flag selects a profile scoring function.*

 Alignment Post-Processing
 -------------------------
  - **-clean_aln**
-**Usage: -clean_aln**
-*Default:-clean_aln*
-*This flag causes T-Coffee to post-process the multiple alignment.
+Common uUsage: **-clean_aln** (*Default:-clean_aln*). *This flag causes T-Coffee to post-process the multiple alignment.
 Residues that have a reliability score smaller or equal to -clean_threshold (as given by an evaluation that uses -clean_evaluate_mode) are realigned to the rest of the alignment.
-Residues with a score higher than the threshold constitute a rigid framework that cannot be altered.*
-*The cleaning algorithm is greedy.
+Residues with a score higher than the threshold constitute a rigid framework that cannot be altered.* *The cleaning algorithm is greedy.
 It starts from the top left segment of low constituency residues and works its way left to right, top to bottom along the alignment.
-You can require this operation to be carried out for several cycles using the -clean_iterations flag.*
-*The rationale behind this operation is mostly cosmetic.
+You can require this operation to be carried out for several cycles using the -clean_iterations flag.* *The rationale behind this operation is mostly cosmetic.
 In order to ensure a decent looking alignment, the gop is set to -20 and the gep to -1.
-There is no penalty for terminal gaps, and the matrix is blosum62mt.*

-.. warning:: Gaps are always considered to have a reliability score of 0.
-The use of the cleaning option can result in memory overflow when aligning large sequences,
+There is no penalty for terminal gaps, and the matrix is blosum62mt.
+Gaps are always considered to have a reliability score of 0.
+The use of the cleaning option can result in memory overflow when aligning large sequences*.

  - **-clean_threshold**
-**Usage: -clean_threshold=<0-9>**
-*Default:-clean_aln=1*.
+Common usage: **-clean_threshold=<0-9>** (*Default:-clean_aln=1*).
 See -clean_aln for details.

  - **-clean_iteration**
-**Usage: -clean_iteration=<value between 1 and >**
+Common usage: **-clean_iteration=<value between 1 and >** (*Default:-clean_iteration=1*).
-*Default:-clean_iteration=1*.
 See -clean_aln for details.

  - **-clean_evaluation_mode**
-**Usage: -clean_iteration=<evaluation_mode >**
-*Default:-clean_iteration=t_coffee_non_extended*
-*Indicates the mode used for the evaluation that will indicate the segments that should be realigned.
+Common usage: **-clean_iteration=<evaluation_mode >** (*Default:-clean_iteration=t_coffee_non_extended*). *Indicates the mode used for the evaluation that will indicate the segments that should be realigned.
 See -evaluation_mode for the list of accepted modes.*

  - **-iterate**
-**Usage: -iterate=<integer>**
-*Default: -iterate=0*
-*Sequences are extracted in turn and realigned to the MSA.
+Common usage: **-iterate=<integer>** (*Default: -iterate=0*). *Sequences are extracted in turn and realigned to the MSA.
 If iterate is set to -1, each sequence is realigned, otherwise the number of iterations is set by -iterate.*

 Database Searches
 =================